capacitor-community/appcenter-sdk-capacitor/appcenter-shared/README.md

 getSdkVersion() => any
 ```

-Get the version of App Center SDK
+Get the version of the native App Center SDK

 **Returns:** <code>any</code>